pyTooling/pyTooling/doc/DataStructures/Tree.rst

 :term:`Descendants <Descendant>` are all direct and indirect successors of a :term:`node` (:term:`child nodes <child>` and child nodes thereof a.k.a. :term:`grandchild`, grand-grandchildren, ...).

-A node object supports returning descendants as a generator via a method call to :py:meth:`~pyTooling.Tree.Node.GetDescendants`, due to the recursive behavior.
+A node object supports returning descendants as a generator via a method call to :meth:`~pyTooling.Tree.Node.GetDescendants`, due to the recursive behavior.

 .. seealso::